 - published in the US or UK by a major publisher with bookstore and library presence

-- the Disability in Kidlit team feels comfortable recommending the title for its depiction of disability
+- the Disability in Kidlit team feels comfortable enthusiastically recommending the title for its depiction of disability

-We believe the books we selected can do a lot of good, for both people who share the condition and for those learning about it from the outside.
+We believe the books we selected are good picks for people who share the condition, for those learning about it from the outside, or both.

 Who vets each book:

-All books considered for the Honor Roll were read and evaluated by readers who share the disabilities portrayed, which is similar to how we approach our reviews.
-Those readers (whom we are incredibly grateful to, as this list would have been impossible without them!) provided critical feedback on each book’s representation.
-The editors then read all books in the running and made the final selections.
+All books considered for the Honor Roll were read and evaluated by readers who share the disabilities portrayed.
+Those readers (whom we are incredibly grateful to) provide critical feedback on each book’s representation.
+The editors then read all books in the running and make the final selections.

-Messages about disability that we consider harmful.
-No, we’re not the sole authority on disability—books are often complicated, and whatever message they send about disability may be up for debate.
+- Messages about disability that we consider harmful.
+No, we’re not the sole authority on disability; books are often complicated, and whatever message they send may be up for debate.
 But this is a subjective list specifically compiled of books that we, the editors, endorse, so we end up having to make judgment calls that not everyone may agree with.

-Uncritical use of slurs.
-We understand that a lot of teenagers may use the R-word, for example, and that a lot of disabled people have internalized ableism to the point where they may use that word or others to describe themselves or others.
-These are complex situations and real-life discussion of reclamation, labels, and language are often fraught even within the disabled community.
-However, if use of ableist slurs is pervasive and never challenged or examined within a book, we don’t feel comfortable recommending it on a disability-specific list.
+- Uncritical use of slurs.
+We understand that use of the R-word (for example) may be realistic in some situations, and that many disabled people have internalized ableism to the point where they may use slurs to describe themselves or others.
+These are complex situations; real-life discussion of reclamation, labels, and language are often fraught even within the disabled community.
+However, if usage of slurs is pervasive and never challenged or examined within a book, we don’t feel comfortable recommending it.

-Negative or stereotyped depiction of disability or other marginalized groups.
+- Negative or stereotyped depiction of marginalized character.
 If a portrayal of any marginalized group goes beyond microaggression into full-on stereotype or otherwise harmful portrayal, we’re not comfortable backing the book.
 We do not want to recommend books for their portrayal of disability at the expense of any other marginalized group.

 This doesn’t mean we “blacklist” books that fall into these categories.
-We’ll still happily talk about them in our reviews, where we’ll point out the good and bad alike, and we may recommend the books in other circumstances.
+We’ll still happily talk about them in our reviews, where we’ll point out the good and bad alike.
+We may recommend these books in other circumstances.
 It simply means that this particular list isn’t the place for them.

 Is this list complete?
-Why isn’t this one book on the list?
+Why isn’t this one book included?

 The list is definitely not complete!
 Our goal is to continually add to the list with both newer and backlist titles.
-We particularly want to diversify the disabilities and genres represented, and include more characters and authors belonging to various marginalized groups.
-We are fully aware of these shortcomings and are actively attempting to rectify them behind the scenes.
+We particularly want to diversify the disabilities and genres represented, and to include more characters and authors belonging to various marginalized groups.
+We’re fully aware of these shortcomings and are actively attempting to rectify them.

 As for why a title isn’t on the list, there might be various reasons: